Interesting Facts About Hornets: Large Wasps With Paper Nests

 - A hornet is a type of wasp.

 - The insect family known as the Vespidae contains hornets, yellow jackets (which are the most familiar type of wasp for many people), paper wasps, potter wasps, and pollen wasps.

 - True hornets belong to the genus Vespa within the family Vespidae.
 The genus is the first part of the scientific name for a living thing.
 Hornets aren't native to North America, but the European hornet (Vespa crabro) has been introduced to the continent.

 - The bald-faced hornet of North America is actually a type of yellow jacket, although it has black and white markings instead of the black and yellow markings of the common yellow jacket wasps.
 Its scientific name is Dolichovespula maculata.

-Hornet nests are aerial and are found in treetops, under roofs or decks, in sheds or garages, in hollow tree trunks, or in other areas that are raised off the ground.
+Hornet nests are usually aerial and are found in treetops, under roofs or decks, in sheds or garages, in hollow tree trunks, or in other areas that are raised off the ground.
 The nest is large and is shaped like a football.
 It contains horizontal combs, which hang in tiers and are connected to each other.
 Each comb contains many chambers or cells for eggs and larvae.
 The nest is often surrounded by layers of papery material that insulate the structure.

-Some nests are free-hanging and have a stalk called a petiole which attaches the nest to an object such as a tree branch.
-Other nests are built in an enclosed space that provides support for the nest.
+Some nests are free-hanging.
+A stalk called a petiole attaches the nest to an object such as a tree branch.
+Other nests are built in an enclosed space that provides support.

-Some people like to collect hornet nests so that they can examine and admire their intricate structure, but it's very important to do this after all the hornets have left at the end of the season.
-Despite their larger size, most hornet species (but not all of them) are less aggressive than the common yellow jacket wasps.
-However, all hornets will become aggressive if their nest is being attacked.
+Some people like to collect hornet nests so that they can examine and admire their intricate structure.
+It's very important to do this after all the insects have left at the end of the season and not before.
+Despite their larger size, many hornet species (though not all of them) are less aggressive than the common yellow jacket wasps.
+All hornets become aggressive if their nest is being attacked, however.